rust-lang/book/nostarch/chapter14.md

 didn’t run the `adder` crate tests.

 If you publish the crates in the workspace to *https://crates.io/*, each crate in the workspace will need to be published separately.
-The `cargo publish` command does not have an `--all` flag or a `-p` flag, so you must change to each crate’s directory and run `cargo publish` on each crate in the workspace to publish the crates.
+Like `cargo test`, we can publish a particular crate in our workspace by using the `-p` flag and specifying the name of the crate we want to publish.

 For additional practice, add an `add_two` crate to this workspace in a similar way as the `add_one` crate!